oracle/oracle-db-appdev-monitoring/oracle-teq/README.md

 ### Deploy Service and Monitor Services

-Once we have This step request the deployment of the Oracle Database Observability Exporter in Kubernetes.
+Once we have the `ObservabilityExporterApplication` running, we can expose its service that will be the target monitored by Prometheus ServiceMonitor component, also deployed in this task.
+First let's deploy the Oracle Observability Exporter service.

 ```bash
 kubectl create -f teq-metrics-exporter-service.yaml  \
         --namespace <"NAMESPACE">
 ```

+Now let's deploy the Prometheus ServiceMonitor component that will access the Observability Exporter service every 20 seconds and get the metrics made available by it.

 ```bash
 kubectl create -f teq-metrics-exporter-monitor.yaml  \